Ohio Nurse Practice Act (2 Hours)

 A licensed nurse must not (L) misappropriate the property of patients or:

-- Engage in behavior to seek or obtain personal gain at the patient’s expense, or that may reasonably be interpreted as such
+• Engage in behavior to seek or obtain personal gain at the patient’s expense, or what may reasonably be interpreted as such

-- Engage in behavior that constitutes inappropriate involvement in the patient’s personal relationships or financial matters, or that may reasonably be interpreted as such
+• Engage in behavior that constitutes inappropriate involvement in the patient’s personal relationships or financial matters, or what may reasonably be interpreted as such

 A licensed nurse must not (M):

-- Engage in sexual conduct with a patient, or conduct that may be interpreted as sexual
+• Engage in sexual conduct with a patient, or conduct that may be reasonably interpreted as sexual

-- Engage in verbal behavior that is seductive or sexually demeaning to a patient, or that may be interpreted as such
+• Engage in verbal behavior that is seductive or sexually demeaning to a patient, or that may be reasonably interpreted as such

 The patient is always presumed incapable of giving free, full, or informed consent to the behaviors by the nurse set forth in (L) and (M) above.